Reaction mechanism study for multinucleon transfer processes in collisions of spherical and deformed nuclei at energies near and above the Coulomb barrier: The $^{16}$O+$^{154}$Sm reaction: TDHF ANALYSIS

-Finally, to serve additional information, we present a purely theoretical investigation of isotope dependence of transfer dynamics, taking the $^{24}$O+$^{154}$Sm reaction as an example.
+Finally, to serve additional information on the reaction mechanism, we present a purely theoretical investigation of isotope dependence of transfer dynamics, taking the $^{24}$O+$^{154}$Sm reaction as an example.
 For the $^{16}$O+$^{154}$Sm system, neutron pickup and proton stripping are favored because of the initial $N/Z$ asymmetry of the system.
 By replacing $^{16}$O with $^{24}$O, where the latter nucleus has a large $N/Z$ ratio, $N/Z$\,=\,2, we can revert the favored directions of neutron and proton transfers as compared to the $^{16}$O+$^{154}$Sm case.
 This allows us to further examine effects of single-particle structures, since properties of `donor' and `acceptor' orbitals are then different.
+Also, it serves useful information for future experiments with neutron-rich radioactive-ion beam.
 For the $^{24}$O+$^{154}$Sm system, the fusion threshold impact parameters are found to be: $b_{\rm fus}$\,=\,5.807, 6.583, and 5.530\,fm for $E_{\rm c.m.}$\,=\,77\,MeV and $b_{\rm fus}$\,=\,7.744, 8.961, and 7.571\,fm for $E_{\rm c.m.}$\,=\,121\,MeV.
 These impact parameters are slightly larger than those for the $^{16}$O+$^{154}$Sm system because of the excess neutrons in $^{24}$O.

 In Figs.~\ref{Fig:24O+154Sm}(b) and \ref{Fig:24O+154Sm}(d), we show the average number of transfered protons and neutrons, respectively, with respect to the projectile as a function of the impact parameter for the $^{24}$O+$^{154}$Sm reaction at two incident energies.
 The incident energies were chosen to give the same center-of-mass energies as the $^{16}$O+$^{154}$Sm reaction at $E_{\rm lab}$\,=\,85 and 134\,MeV.
 In Figs.~\ref{Fig:24O+154Sm}(a) and \ref{Fig:24O+154Sm}(c), we also present the same plot for the $^{16}$O+$^{154}$Sm system [the same data shown in Figs.~\ref{Fig:overview}(c) and \ref{Fig:overview}(d)] for comparison.
 The lower energy case ($E_{\rm c.m.}$\,=\,77\,MeV) is shown by open symbols connected with dotted lines, while the higher energy case ($E_{\rm c.m.}$\,=\,121\,MeV) is shown by solid symbols connected with dashed lines.
 Colors and symbols are the same as Fig.~\ref{Fig:overview}.